landchat/LandChat/wizard/lc_setup.md

 You can do these operations optionally.
-But doing these can improve your `LandChat` exprience!
+But doing these can improve your `LandChat` using exprience!